 Jury Duty.

-If you are called for jury duty, you will be granted leave with pay for the first three days, less the amount of jury fees you receive.
+If you are called for jury duty, you will be granted leave with pay for the first three days.
 To qualify for jury duty leave, you must submit a copy of the summons to your supervisor as soon as it is received.
 In addition, you must submit proof of jury service to your supervisor after the jury duty is completed.
 If you are excused from jury duty, you must return to work immediately during your usual work hours.
 NFPD will not attempt to have your jury service postponed except when business conditions necessitate.

 Witness Leave.